nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## APP service plan
 - An Azure App Service plan defines a set of compute resources for a web app to run
-- Shared/ Dedicated / Isolated
+- Shared (Free, Shared)/ Dedicated (Basic, Standard, Premium) / Isolated (IsolatedV2)
+- Auto-scaling for Azure web apps can only be configured for web apps that are part of the Standard App Service Plan or higher.

 - **Cost of App Service plans**
 - Shared tier: Each app receives a quota of CPU minutes, so each app is charged for the CPU quota.
 - Dedicated compute tiers (Basic, Standard, Premium, PremiumV2, PremiumV3): The App Service plan defines the number of VM instances that the apps are scaled to, so each VM instance in the App Service plan is charged